 Lower Platte North NRD

 511 Commercial Park Road, Wahoo, NE 68066

 1917 S. 67 th St., Omaha, NE 68106

 LPNNRD will host a Draft Watershed Plan-EA Public Meeting, tentatively planned for Spring 2024.
 Check back later for more details.

 SAND CREEK ENVIRONMENTAL RESTORATION PROJECT

 The Sand Creek Environmental Restoration Project is a multifaceted project that provides environmental restoration, flood control, and recreation benefits for the Sand Creek Watershed area in Saunders County.

 Lake Wanahoo, the keystone of the project, takes its name from Wanahoo Park, a popular recreation area that operated in the Wahoo area from the 1920s through the mid-1960s.
 (See pictures and a history of Wanahoo Park here.)

 Lake Wanahoo is located one mile north of Wahoo, just west of the Highway 109/77 junction.
 The dam was completed in 2010, impounding a 662-acre lake (approximately seven times as large as nearby Czechland Lake at Prague, and just slightly smaller than Pawnee Lake near Emerald).

-The Lake Wanahoo State Recreation Area, managed by the Nebraska Game and Parks Commission, opened to the public in April 2012, offering fishing, hunting, camping, picnicking, day use, no-wake boating, disc golf, and more.
+The Lake Wanahoo NRD Recreation Area opened to the public in April 2012, offering fishing, hunting, camping, picnicking, day use, no-wake boating, disc golf, and more.